 Indiana is not known for its natural waterfalls, as it is a relatively flat state with no major mountain ranges or significant changes in elevation.
 However, don’t let anyone tell you that there are no waterfalls in Indiana.
-In our portfolio of natural spaces, we have several beautiful Indiana waterfalls that are just a short drive away, mostly in the southern part of Indiana where the terrain is slightly more rugged.
+In our portfolio of natural spaces, we have several beautiful waterfalls in Indiana that are just a short drive away, mostly in the southern part of Indiana where the terrain is slightly more rugged.

 We set off on a self-guided waterfalls tour and have seen some of the most amazing sights right here, close to home.
-This is definitely one of those activities that you’ll want to consider getting an Indiana State Parks pass since several of the best waterfalls in Indiana reside in Indiana State Parks.
+This is definitely one of those activities that you’ll want to consider getting an Indiana State Parks pass for since several of the best waterfalls in Indiana reside in Indiana State Parks.
 Almost all of the waterfalls are within properties that require gate fees.

 Waterfalls in Indiana

 I’ve seen more waterfalls in the past few weeks than I have in my entire life!
 When I shared photos of our adventures, my friends from out of town couldn’t believe I was sharing the waterfalls of Indiana.

 The great thing about doing a waterfalls tour is that there are so many different types to see.
 Some waterfalls are super tall with gushing waters, some are just a trickle but set against the most beautiful backdrops, some waterfalls are right off the road, and some are hidden at the end of long and unmarked trails.
 All are breathtaking in their own ways.